crunchy-devops/jenkins-pic/PIPELINE_GUI.md

 Filter Pipeline  select Build Pipeline
 Press install without restart
-Go back to the Dashboard  , click on the cross in the tab View name :  hello-world pipeline
+Go back to the Dashboard  , click on the cross in the tab View name :  petclinic pipeline
 Check Build Pipeline view
 Press ok
-Verify if select initial job is set to  hello-world-maven
+Verify if select initial job is set to  petclinic-maven
 See the graph
 ![jenkins_pipeline](screenshots/pipeline_view.png)